-What Do Operating Engineer or Construction Equipment Operator Do?
+What Does it Take to Be an Operating Engineer or Construction Equipment Operator?

 Operating Engineer or Construction Equipment Operator Job Description Operate one or several types of power construction equipment, such as motor graders, bulldozers, scrapers, compressors, pumps, derricks, shovels, tractors, or front-end loaders to excavate, move, and grade earth, erect structures, or pour concrete or other hard surface pavement.
 May repair and maintain equipment in addition to other duties.